jaytaph/switchbox/README.md

 Installation
 ------------

-  # Clone repository
+ - Clone repository
-  # Download composer.phar from getcomposer.org
+ - Download composer.phar from getcomposer.org
+ - Run the following command from the repository root to install dependencies

-  # run: php composer.phar install from the repository root
+        php composer.phar install from the repository root

+ - Run the test application:

-  # run: php app.php
+        php app.php

-On initial run, it will create a new pubkey.pem and privkey.pem in the root.
-This will automatically create your nodename.
+On initial run, it will create a new seed.json file in your project root.
+This will be your public and private keys, and your nodename.